HyperCard: Applications

 HyperCard has been used for a range of hypertext and artistic purposes.
 Before the advent of PowerPoint, HyperCard was often used as a general-purpose presentation program.
 Examples of HyperCard applications include simple databases, "choose your own adventure"-type games, and educational teaching aids.

 Due to its rapid application design facilities, HyperCard was also often used for prototyping applications and sometimes even for version 1.0 implementations.
 Inside Apple, the QuickTime team was one of HyperCard's biggest customers.

 HyperCard has lower hardware requirements than Macromedia Director.
 Several commercial software products were created in HyperCard, most notably the original version of the graphic adventure game Myst, the Voyager Company's Expanded Books, multimedia CD-ROMs of Beethoven's Ninth Symphony CD-ROM, A Hard Day's Night by the Beatles, and the Voyager MacBeth.
-An early electronic edition of the Whole Earth Catalog was implemented in HyperCard. and stored on CD-ROM.
+An early electronic edition of the Whole Earth Catalog was implemented in HyperCard.
+It was stored on CD-ROM.

 The prototype and demo of the popular game You Don't Know Jack was written in HyperCard.
 The French auto manufacturer Renault used it to control their inventory system.

 In Quebec, Canada, HyperCard was used to control a robot arm used to insert and retrieve video disks at the National Film Board CinéRobothèque.

 In 1989, Hypercard was used to control the BBC Radiophonic Workshop Studio Network, using a single Macintosh.

 HyperCard was used to prototype a fully functional prototype of SIDOCI (one of the first experiments in the world to develop an integrated electronic patient record system) and was heavily used by Montréal Consulting firm DMR to demonstrate what "a typical day in the life of a patient about to get surgery" would look like in a paperless age.

 Activision, which was until then mainly a game company, saw HyperCard as an entry point into the business market.
 Changing its name to Mediagenic, it published several major HyperCard-based applications, most notably Danny Goodman's Focal Point, a personal information manager, and Reports For HyperCard, a program by Nine To Five Software that allows users to treat HyperCard as a full database system with robust information viewing and printing features.

 The HyperCard-inspired SuperCard for a while included the Roadster plug-in that allowed stacks to be placed inside web pages and viewed by web browsers with an appropriate browser plug-in.
 There was even a Windows version of this plug-in allowing computers other than Macintoshes to use the plug-in.